-Figure 9: Diamond Mountain Range, Helicopter Inventory, March 2010.
+Figure 12: Diamond Mountain Range, Helicopter Inventory, March 2010.

 Pinyon and Juniper are prevalent in the mid elevations.
 Wildfire has been a frequent occurrence at the north end of the Complex and along the western slopes of the Diamond Range, and cheatgrass dominance is common in these areas.
 Precipitation averages 6-10 inches per year in the valleys and up to 16+ inches in the mountains.
 The area provided important habitat for a number of important wildlife species including Greater Sage Grouse, mule deer, pronghorn, and migratory birds.
 Drought conditions may occur 1 out of every 3-4 years.
+Severe/extreme drought affected the area throughout 2012.
 Refer to Map 1 which displays the HMAs.
 Appendix C includes precipitation data representative of the Diamond Complex.
+Photos are located throughout the EA and Appendix A, B and C which illustrate the general terrain, representative water sources and conditions of the range.
+The table in Section 9 provides information about all of the photos and other figures including location, subject matter, HMA and month/year.
+Furthermore, numerous photos were added to the Final EA taken during the November 2012 inventory.